gamepark/captain-flip/README.md

 _Tips: add you location types one by one.
 Locations are used to position the Material on the screen._

-When you add a new LocationType in the rules, you have to create a new "Locator" in the app, inside [Locators.tsx](/app/src/locators/Locators.tsx).
+When you add a new LocationType in the rules, you have to create a new "Locator" in the app, inside [Locators.ts](/app/src/locators/Locators.ts).

 Example:

 ```
-export const Locators: Record<LocationType, ItemLocator<PlayerColor, MaterialType, LocationType>> = {
+export const Locators: Record<LocationType, Locator<PlayerColor, MaterialType, LocationType>> = {
   [LocationType.Hand]: new PlayerHandLocator(),
 }